nachocaru/xaprb.com/content/blog/2009-12-14-mysql-enterprisecommunity-split-could-be-renewed-under-oracle.md

   - MySQL Enterprise
   - Oracle
 ---
-One of MySQL&#8217;s notable projects was splitting the product into two editions: Enterprise Edition and Community Edition.
-This move [alienated][1] many in the community, and failed to create meaningful differentiation on either side, even with a team of people beating the community bushes for &#8220;contributions.&#8221; The net differentiation was ultimately Jeremy Cole&#8217;s `SHOW PROFILES` functionality, which made Community *better* than Enterprise.
+One of MySQL's notable projects was splitting the product into two editions: Enterprise Edition and Community Edition.
+This move [alienated][1] many in the community, and failed to create meaningful differentiation on either side, even with a team of people beating the community bushes for "contributions."
+The net differentiation was ultimately Jeremy Cole's `SHOW PROFILES` functionality, which made Community *better* than Enterprise.
 Sun put less effort into making this split work, and eventually they [abandoned][2] it.

-But that could change under Oracle&#8217;s stewardship.
-Oracle&#8217;s [promises to maintain a GPL version][3] don&#8217;t preclude it, and the fact that they thought it worth mentioning explicitly seems significant.
-Here&#8217;s a quote from the press release:
+But that could change under Oracle's stewardship.
+Oracle's [promises to maintain a GPL version][3] don't preclude it, and the fact that they thought it worth mentioning explicitly seems significant.
+Here's a quote from the press release:

 <blockquote cite="http://www.marketwire.com/press-release/Oracle-Corporation-NASDAQ-ORCL-1090000.html">
   <p>